picatz/layup/README.md

 relationships.
 It is designed to be a simple, flexible, and extensible way to model anything.
 Because everything is a graph.

-The name draws inspiration from various sources.
-It relates to the act of "laying up" bricks in a specific order, and the [lay-up] manufacturing process for composite materials, such as in aerospace[^1], where a final product is achieved by overlapping distinct layers.
-This technique allows for the creation of complex shapes with unique mechanical properties.
-Lastly, it playfully references the basketball "layup", a simple yet effective shot.
-Combining these concepts, the name aims to be memorable, easy to type, and applicable to graph data modeling.

 <!--
 ## Installation